MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-power-bi-app.md

 ---
-title: Monitoring and Analyzing Telemetry with Power BI
+title: Analyze and Monitor Telemetry with Power BI
 description: Learn how to install, configure, and use the Power BI app on Business Central telemetry data.
 author: jswymer
 ms.topic: overview